danielcdo/End-to-End-ML-Project/README.md

 # **Status:** In Progress

-# **Project Overview**: create a recommendation system using videos from YouTube.com
+# Project Overview: create a recommendation system using videos from YouTube.com
 # Final product: recommentation video system hosted on a cloud service

 **Key steps to be noticed:**